giperboloid/fridge/README.md

 go build
 ./fridgems -name=LG -mac=FF-FF-FF-FF-FF-FF
 ```
-3. For proper functioning of the system as a whole install and run the [centerms](https://github.com/kostiamol/centerms) and the [dashboard](https://github.com/kostiamol/dashboard-ui).
+3. For proper functioning of the system as a whole, install and run the [centerms](https://github.com/kostiamol/centerms) and the [dashboard](https://github.com/kostiamol/dashboard-ui).